sdecoret - stock.adobe.com

 As automation and artificial intelligence tools do more work in more organizations, some technologists are worried AI will take their job.
 Learn which jobs are safest and why.

-With the rise of AI and clarity on what it does well, job security concerns in IT are growing.
+With the rise of AI, job security concerns in IT are growing.

 AI excels at tasks that require repetitive and focused attention and speed.
 It also excels at a number of technical and analytical tasks.
-Already, generative AI (GenAI) is in use to assist in software development and in predicting coding errors.
+Already, generative AI (GenAI) assists in software development and coding error prediction.

 Yet, while there are many areas where AI offers exciting possibilities, the need for human skills will remain.
 Focusing on tech and IT careers that capitalize on AI's limitations, such as interpersonal skills, is the key to staying relevant.